Jasper1056722/Project-B/README.md

 Now u are back at the main menu, try take a look at the reservation u just made by selecting the see reservations option now it time to log out and log in to an a admin account

-Username: Admin
+Email: Admin
 Password: Admin123

 As u can see you are now logged into the admin panel, try to add a flight

+Model - Choose an option u want
 Destination: Tokyo
 Country: Japan
+Destination of departure : Rotterdam
 Departure Date: 25-06-2024
 Departure time 25-06-2024 12:00:00
 ETA: 25-06-2024 22:00:00

-when u are back add the menu and the flight is added, head to filter flights
+when u are back add the menu and the flight is added, head to search flights go look for the flight u just made, when the flight is shown the final thing u are gonna do is head back to the menu and filter for a flight

 proceed to filtering ( - for leave empty, maximum price is not yet implemented)